 You can file a request in person at the Development Services Center at 1900 SW 4th Avenue.
 Please check the hours of the Development Services Center before visiting.

-You may also submit a written public records request through U.S. mail, addressed to:
+You may also submit a written public records request, including the signed copyright indemnification form, through U.S. mail, addressed to:

 Public Records Coordinator